Native American Management Internship

 The goal is for management interns to apply the knowledge gained through their real-world local government experience to issues important to Native communities and organizations following graduation.

-Internships take place during the Fall, Spring and Summer semesters.
+Internships take place during the Fall, Spring and Summer semesters and are 20 hours per week.
 Interested applicants submit a cover letters and resumes for consideration.
 Graduate students are preferred, but undergraduate students may be considered.
-Recruitments are typically March (Summer/Fall Internships) and October (Spring Internships)
+Recruitment's are typically March (Summer/Fall Internships) and October (Spring Internships).

 Marvin Andrews Fellowship